lucas-xu51/nl2sql-plugin/README.md

    Supports SQLite databases.

 2. **📂 Database Selection**
-   Automatically scans the workspace for SQLite files for selection.
+   Automatically scans the workspace for SQLite files.
 Users can also upload their own database files.

 3. **🤖 Model Selection**
    Supports Copilot models, consistent with GitHub Copilot, enabling users to work in a familiar environment.